WATER PLANT STEAMFITTER

 - Must be able to work in proximity to moving mechanical parts.

-- Four years of experience in steamfitting and plumbing performing duties related to the essential function for this position.
+- Four years of experience in steamfitting and plumbing, performing duties related to the essential functions listed above.

 - Valid driver’s license at time of application and throughout employment.